moskitoo/mlops_project/reports/README.md

 >
 > Answer:

 We managed to deploy our API both locally and in the cloud.
 To achieve this we developed a custom docker container for the API.
 BentoML can buid these automatically, however, we decided to build a custom one for our application.
 Running this docker container enable local as well as in the cloud.
 To serve the model in the cloud we use Cloud Run.
 This mean that our model only runs when a request to the API is made.
-To invoke the service a user would call `curl -X POST -F "input=@file.json"<weburl>` where the json should contain a thermography image.
+To invoke the service a user would call `curl -X POST \ -H "Content-Type: application/json" \ --data @file.json \ https://bento-service-38375731884.europe-west1.run.app/detect_and_predict` where the json should contain a thermography image.

 ### Question 25